sebranly/simple-bot/README.md

 The Pandorabots Platform is "one of the oldest and largest chatbot hosting services in the world."

 Here are the steps to follow in order to create a copy of this chatbot:
-Go to https://playground.pandorabots.com > Log In > My Bots > Create Bot
+- Go to https://playground.pandorabots.com > `Log In` > `My Bots` > `Create Bot`
-Type a name for the chatbot and select English as the language Once the bot created, you can go to Files tab and delete some files:
+- Type a name for the chatbot and select `English` as the language
+- Once the bot created, you can go to `Files` tab and delete some files:
-- under the AIML section: udc
+	- under the AIML section: `udc`
-- under the Substitutions section: denormal, gender, normal, person and person2
+	- under the Substitutions section: `denormal`, `gender`, `normal`, `person` and `person2`
-Note: do not delete anything under the System section
+		- Note: do not delete anything under the System section

 Now, you can upload files you got from this git repository.
-More specifically, you can upload pand_initial.aiml, colors.set, countriescapitals.map and normal.substitution files
+More specifically, you can upload `pand_initial.aiml`, `colors.set`, `countriescapitals.map` and `normal.substitution` files.
-Under the SYSTEM section on the interface, go to properties and add a key-value age with the value you want (e.g. 13).
+Under the SYSTEM section on the interface, go to properties and add a key-value whose key is `age` with the value you want (e.g. `13`).
 Indeed, that's the only change I made to this file.
-Go to Train tab and play around by typing something under "Human" and hit "Ask" to see the bot's reply
+Go to `Train` tab and play around by typing something under "Human" and hit "Ask" to see the bot's reply

 ## Scenario

 Here is a scenario you could witness by chatting with this bot.
-The goal here is to show that we were able to use several AIML aspects
+The goal here is to show that we, as developers, were able to use several several different AIML aspects

+### Format for the examples:
 ```
-Format for the examples:
 i: this is what you should type with your keyboard (the input)
 o: this is what the bot will reply (the output)
 e: this is the reason why the bot replies this way (the explanation from an AIML perspective)
 ```

+### Examples
 ```
 i: guihfghuhfggfihi (basically, something meaningless)
 o: I did not understand. (or something similar)